Doctor (title): Netherlands

 Confusion can be caused by the original Dutch Master level title "drs." (for all non-engineering and non-law master's degrees).
 This abbreviation stands for the Dutch title doctorandus Latin for "he who should become a doctor" (female form is "doctoranda").
 Dutch drs. should not be confused with the plural 'doctorates': having multiple PhDs.
 Once a doctorate is achieved the doctorandus is promoted to doctor, and no longer uses the drs. abbreviation.

 Stacking of multiples titles of the same level, as seen in countries like for example Germany (Dr. Dr. Dr. Musterfrau) is highly uncommon in the Netherlands (although stacking of titles with different levels is common: prof. dr. ir.
 Appelmans).
 Those who have multiple doctor titles may use dr.mult. before their name, although this is rarely used.

 After obtaining a doctorate successfully, Dutch doctors may bear either the title dr. (lower case) before, or the letter D (rarely in practice) behind their name, but not both simultaneously.
 In the Netherlands, Academic titles are used exclusively within academia.
 Holding a doctorate has become a standard requirement for a university career.
 The doctor title has little to no meaning or implications for public life outside academia.
 It cannot be added to documentation (e.g. passport, drivers licence), and is used infrequently in daily practice.

 Historically, the Netherlands used their own academic degree nomenclature, but for many years now have recognised and implemented the Bologna declaration.
 In everyday practice, the Anglo Saxon titles (e.g. PhD) are frequently used.
 Dutch academic titles and degrees are legally protected, and as of 2021 the traditional ’dr.’ and the PhD are legally equivalent and can be used interchangeably.
 Doctoral degrees (PhD degrees) can only be granted by recognised (research) universities.
-Illegal use is considered a misdemeanor and subject to legal prosecution.
+Illegal use of the title is considered a misdemeanour and subject to legal prosecution.